July 4th falls on a Sunday this year, so there are Independence Day-themed events, including fireworks, happening all weekend long.

 We've rounded up all of the red, white and blue in Oklahoma City to help you plan your celebrations!

-The Oklahoma City Philharmonic offers a free concert to celebrate Independence Day every year, and it’s free and open to the public.
-Known as Red, White & Boom, the event is held at State Fair Park and it’s on Wednesday, July 3, this year.
-Music director Alexander Mickelthwate will conduct the orchestra in a family-friendly, 75-minute concert of patriotic and popular music beginning at 8:30 pm.
-The fireworks show follows at 10:00 pm.
-Gates 5 and 6 will open at 6:30 pm and guests are encouraged to bring lawn chairs and blankets.
-Parking is free.
-No alcohol, pets, or glass bottles permitted.
+The Oklahoma City Philharmonic performs a concert to celebrate Independence Day every year and it’s free and open to the public.
+Known as Red, White & Boom, the event will be held at Scissortail Park this year on Saturday, July 3, at 8:30 p.m.
+Music director Alexander Mickelthwate will conduct the orchestra in an uplifting musical celebration of patriotic and popular music.
+While there's no firework show this year, bring blankets, a picnic basket, and enjoy a wonderful family-friendly Independence Day celebration outdoors with your favorite music.

 July 4 is a great day to head to one of Oklahoma City’s three public lakes: Hefner, Overholser, Stanley Draper.
 Fishing is permitted at all three of the lakes—but make sure you have your license—as well as boating and skiing.
 Hefner is a popular destination for sailboats, as well, and all three lakes have abundant picnic areas.

 Live music abounds on the 4th of July weekend.
 Head to RIVERSPORT on Saturday, July 3 for a live performance by Superfreak, craft beer & cocktails and outdoor fun.
 Spend the day whitewater rafting, surfing or skiing, or just join for the music.
 The Summer Music Series is free and open to the public.

 Looking to cool off?
 Beat the heat at one of OKC's premier water parks, pools or splash pads, and escape the warm temps.